vlstill/tedi/verification.md

 The proofs use reduction from TSO/PSO reachability to lossy channel machine reachability \cite{abdulla1996verifying} to prove decidability of these memory models, reduction from lossy channel machine reachability and repeated reachability \cite{abdulla1996undecidable} to TSO to prove that the reachability problem has non-elementary complexity and that the repeated reachability problem is undecidable and finally reduction from the Post's Correspondence Problem (PCP) \cite{post1946variant} to RMO reachability to prove its undecidability.
 Furthermore, from the construction of the reduction in the repeated reachability undecidability proof and from \cite{abdulla1996undecidable} it follows that LTL  and CTL model checking problem for TSO is also undecidable.

+There are also several complexity results for the robustness problem.
+Interestingly, \cite{Derevenetc2014} shows that even for the POWER memory model, checking robustness of programs with finite number of finite-state threads is in \PSPACE, using an algorithm based on reduction to language emptiness.
+For PSO and TSO, \PSPACE algorithm for robustness is shown by \cite{Burnim2011}, this time the algorithm is based on monitoring of SC runs of the program.

 # Verification of Absence of SC Violations {#sec:analysis:adherence}